Decorah High School: Athletics

 According to an online database compiled by the Des Moines Register, Decorah has won 46 state championships, which is believed to be sixth most statewide, most among schools classified as 3A or smaller, and more than twice the number of any other conference school.

 Decorah has won the Northeast Iowa Conference All-Sports Championship ten times since its creation in the 1976–77 school year.

 Decorah has won the Northeast Iowa Conference Sportsmanship Award eight of the ten years it has been awarded.
 The award is based on ratings of players, coaches and fans reported to the Iowa High School Athletic Association and the Iowa Girls High School Athletic Union by contest officials.

 Former Decorah baseball coach Dennis Olejniczak has the second most wins of any high school baseball coach in the United States.

-Since 2004, the Decorah girls cross country team has been a powerhouse program, appearing in 13 out of 14 State 3A meets (2004-2017) with 12 top-5 finishes and state titles in 2007, 2012, 2013, 2014, and 2016.
+Since 2004, the Decorah girls cross country team has been a powerhouse program, appearing in 13 out of 14 State 3A meets (2004–2017) with 12 top-5 finishes and state titles in 2007, 2012, 2013, 2014, and 2016.
 The team currently holds the longest consecutive championship streak in the Northeast Iowa Conference with an active streak of 15 consecutive titles.

 Awards

-Decorah High School was awarded a National Blue Ribbon School in 2011.
+Decorah High School was awarded a National Blue Ribbon School in 2011, and again in 2025.

 Decorah has been awarded the Bank Iowa Challenge Cup for the 2007–08, 2008–09, 2009–10, 2011–12, 2012-13 school years.